sachinc91/MasterInJava/README.md

 # MasterInJava
-This repository contains data structure and core java programs
+This project is intended for implementation of java concepts